QC-at-Davis/QuantumGame-Hackathon/README.md

 2. Creativity in Design *(30%)*

-> * Does the game incorporate quantum computing princicples into its design and create comfortable user experiences?
+> * Does the game incorporate quantum computing principles into its design and create comfortable user experiences?

 3. Innovation in Idea *(30%)*